18 Simple Ways to Boost Your Intelligence

 A hand holding a found object, encouraging creative exploration.

 This one is fun and we encourage you to practice this activity, regardless of age.
 What you’ll do is every time you find an object, you will start examining the object.
 Turn it in your fingers, and feel the object in your hands.
 How does it feel?
 Then, you will ask yourself what sort of object it is and what the purpose of it is.
 It could be an item you found in the home, or something you located on the street.
 Lastly, it would help your imagination to think of ways that you could use the object for other purposes.
 Is it a toy car?
 Could it be used for instance as a toy for your cat?
 Or perhaps you found a plastic cup.
 In what ways could you use the cup that are different than how we’d normally use it?
-Ask all sorts of questions, none being to idiotic, and you’d be surprised at the different ideas you could come up with.
+Ask all sorts of questions, and you’ll be surprised at the different ideas you could come up with.

 17) Ask Yourself How You’re Feeling